-I’d say when people make mistakes, they have to take responsibilities.
+I’d say when people make mistakes, they have to take responsibility.
 However, what do you usually say about “take responsibility” in Japanese?
 This time, let me introduce how to naturally use けじめ and メリハリ that can be seen in a huge variety of business situations and daily conversations.

 Take responsibility / Turn over a new leaf

 There’s a lot of people thinking about けじめ which means 区別 (distinguish), however, that’s pretty odd for natives.
 Basically, けじめ is used as the meaning of “take responsibility” such as after making mistakes.
-Or a person who took responsibilities wants to change his/her gloomy mind to a new one.
+Or a person who took responsibility wants to change his/her gloomy mind to a new one.

 Balance / Separate / Work hard, play hard